Ukraine: MHP-01/Vinnytsia Oblast

 CAO found the complaint eligible in June 2018 and began an assessment of the complaint.
 During the assessment, the Complainants and the Company agreed to engage in a voluntary dialogue process to try and resolve the dispute.
 As agreed by the parties, CAO and PCM are jointly facilitating the dialogue process, which is underway.

 On January 20, 2020, the parties signed a Joint Statement outlining the efforts and progress made to date in the mediation process.

 In June 2020, the parties invited qualified experts to submit Calls for Proposals for an independent study on damage to homes and buildings.

 In April 2021, the parties signed a second joint statement outlining agreements reached in the mediation process concerning access to information and communication.

 Despite the efforts of all parties involved to resolve the issues raised in this complaint, a final agreement was not reached.
 In February 2022, CAO released a conclusion report and transferred the case to Compliance.
-The conclusion report is available in English and Ukrainian under the "Case Documents" section below this page.
+The conclusion report is available in English and Ukrainian on this page.

 Status as of March 7, 2022